-"Expansion" means a modification or addition to the main Distribution System in response to one or more requests for one or more additional Customer connections that otherwise could not be made.
-An example is increasing the length of the Distribution System to connect a Customer, or a limited number of Customers and includes the modifications or additions to the main Distribution System identified in Section 3.2.30 of the Distribution System Code, but, in respect of a Renewable Distributed Energy Resource, excludes a Renewable Enabling Improvement.
-Expansion of the system may not provide any general improvement of reliability or capacity to the Hydro Ottawa system;

-"Financial Loss" means any liability, loss, claim, settlement payment, Cost or expense, interest, award, judgment, damages (including punitive damages), diminution in value, fines, fees and penalties, or other charge, other than a Litigation Expense;
+"Expansion" means a modification or addition to the main Distribution System in response to one or more requests for one or more additional Customer Connections that otherwise could not be made.
+An example is increasing the reach of the Distribution System to connect a Customer, or a limited number of Customers and includes the modifications or additions to the main Distribution System identified in Section 3.2.30 of the Distribution System Code, but, in respect of a renewable Distributed Energy Resource, excludes a renewable enabling improvement.
+Expansion of the system may not provide any general improvement of reliability or capacity to the Hydro Ottawa Distribution System; "Financial Loss" means any liability, loss, claim, settlement payment, Cost or expense, interest, award, judgement, damages (including punitive damages), diminution in value, fines, fees and penalties, or other charge, other than a Litigation Expense;